 Both of these objectives are important, and if not carefully considered, may lead to unrecoverable errors.
 The user must be sure that the Password Sector Protection method is desired when programming the Password Protection Mode Lock Bit.
 More importantly, the user must be sure that the password is correct when the Password Protection Mode Lock Bit is programmed.
 Due to the fact that read operations are disabled, there is no means to read what the password is afterwards.
 If the password is lost after programming the Password Protection Mode Lock Bit, there is no way to clear and unfreeze the PPB Lock Bit.
-The Password Protection Mode Lock Bit, once programmed, prevents reading the 64-bit password on the DQ bus and further password programming.
+The Password Protection Mode Lock Bit, programming, the Careful Protection Mode Lock Bit is programming.
 The Password Protection Mode Lock Bit is not erasable.
 Once Password Protection Mode Lock Bit is programmed, the Persistent Protection Mode Lock Bit is disabled from programming, guaranteeing that no changes to the protection scheme are allowed.

-64-bit Password
+7.17 64-bit Password